-This section contains information about the operation and care of the various water system equipment found in the motorhome.
+This section contains information about operation and care of various water system equipment.
 Optional water equipment will also be discussed, so not all information may be applicable to the motorhome.
 More detailed information with CAUTION or WARNING instructions for various equipment, other than what is found in this section, can be found in the OEM manuals in the owner information box.